 Source: Wikipedia

 The Second Red Sea Gallery also has a unique aquarium.
-This water tank has a tunnel where children (and in some cases parents) can crawl and see the fish from the other side.
+This water tank has a tunnel where children (and parents) can crawl and see the fish from the other side.
 Also, you can photograph your kids with the inhabitants of this aquarium, like the child in red in the next photo.

 Shell Collection